LLNL/ExaCA/examples/README.md

 * Problem type C is a directional solidification problem, with the bottom surface initialized with some fraction of sites home to epitaxial grains and at the liquidus temperature and a positive thermal gradient in the +Z direction.
 The domain is then cooled at a constant rate.
 * Problem type S is an array of hemispherical spots, with the number of spots in X, Y, and the number of layers for which the pattern is repeated (offset by a specified number of cells in the positive Z direction) specified.
 This problem type also uses fixed thermal gradient magnitude and cooling rate for each spot.
 * Problem type R is a custom solidification problem using time-temperature history file(s) (default location is `examples/Temperatures`).
-The time-temperature history can consist of one file, repeated "Number of Layers" times, with each additional layer offset by "Layer height" cells in the +Z direction, or a pattern of temperature files.
-For example, if a simulation with alternating even and odd layer time-temperature histories is desired, the file names should be prepended with "1" and "2", and the "Number of temperature files in series" line in the input file should be set to 2.
-The temperature files should be of the following form:
+The format of these files are as follows:
     * The first line should be the names of the columns: x, y, z, tm, tl, cr
     * Each line following the first should have six comma-separated values corresponding to x, y, z, tm, tl, cr. x, y, and z are cell coordinates, in meters, of a given location in the simulation.
 The spacing between locations should correpond to a Cartesian grid, with a cell size equivalent to that specified in the input file.
 For each time that an x,y,z coordinate went above and below the liqiuidus temperature of the alloy during a heat transport simulation, a tm (time at which the point went above the liquidus), tl (time at which the point went below the liquidus), and cr (instantaneous cooling rate at the liquidus) should be recorded.
     * If an x,y,z coordinate melted and solidified multiple times, it should appear in the file multiple times on separate lines.
 The order of the lines do not matter, except that the header line must be before any data.
     * The top surface (the largest Z coordinate in a file) is assumed to be flat.
 Additionally, if multiple temperature files are being used (for example, a scan pattern consisting of 10 layers of repeating even and odd file data), the Z coordinate corresponding to this flat top surface should be the same for all files.

 All problem types will rely on two additional files. `examples/Materials/Inconel625` is a file containing the interfacial response function data governing solidification rate as a function of undercooling - if a different interfacial response function of the same form is desired, this line in an input file can be changed, and a new Materials file can be created using the Inconel625 file as a template. `examples/Substrate/GrainOrientationVectors_Robert.csv` is a file of grain orientations: the first line is the number of orientations (10000), and each additional line is a list of unit vectors corresponding to a cubic grain's <001> directions in the form 'x1, y1, z1, x2, y2, z2, x3, y3, z3', where the coordinate system used is taken as the ExaCA reference frame.
 The distribution of orientations is approximately even.
 Like the material file, the orientation file could be swapped out with one consisting of more (or fewer) orientations, following GrainOrientationVectors_Robert.csv as a template.
+Problems of type R rely on an additional file, with the path and name of this file given in the master input file.
+Examples of these temperature field assembly files are given in `examples/Temperatures/T_SimpleRaster.txt` and `examples/Temperatures/T_AMBenchMultilayer.txt`.

 # ExaCA input files
 The .txt files in the examples subdirectory are provided on the command line to let ExaCA know which problem is being simulated.
 Any lines prior to the first string of asterisks are ignored, as are any lines starting with an asterisk.